LitGroup/money.dart/README.md

 The Money class stores the underlying values using a BigInt.
 The value is stored using the currencies' "minor units" (e.g. cents).
 This allows for precise calculations as required when handling money.

-Lets start with some examples:
+Let's start with some examples:

 ```dart
 import 'money2.dart';